by Texas Homesteader ~

 If you don’t have home-canned apple pie filling, no worries – you can just as easily use commercial apple pie filling (or any other flavor) if you like.

 I divided the crusts up into even-ish dough balls and the kids helped me roll the crusts out using a small pasta roller.
-I was easier for them to handle than a rolling pin.
+The pasta roller was easier for them to handle than a rolling pin.

-Once we got a bottom crust rolled out I took my cookie scoop (like *this one) and dropped a scoop of apple pie filling into the middle of the crust.
+I took my cookie scoop (like *this one) and dropped a scoop of apple pie filling into the middle of half of the crusts.

-Then we rolled out & topped the bottom crust & filling with a top crust.
+Then we topped the bottom crusts & filling with a top crust.
 The girls took turns pressing it all together into individual hand pies using a handy-dandy little utensil called *Cut-n-Seal.

 I think this little utensil made it much more fun for the grandbabies.

-But you can just roll out a round of dough, plop in a little filling in the middle and fold the crust in half, covering the pie filling.
-Then you can press the edges of the dough with the tines of a fork to crimp the edges together.
+But if you don’t have one of these Cut & Seal things you can just roll out a round of dough, plop in a little filling in the middle and fold the crust in half, covering the pie filling.
+Then you’ll press the edges of the dough to seal with the tines of a fork to crimp the edges together.
 It will work just as well.

 But our hand pies came out in a fun shape – the girls were convinced it looked like a snowman’s hat.
 LOL

-I cut a few slits on the top crusts to allow steam to escape then I simply placed the Hand Pies on a greased cookie sheet and baked at 375 degrees for about 30 minutes and BOOM!
+I cut a few slits on the top crusts to allow steam to escape then I simply placed the Hand Pies on a greased cookie sheet and baked at 375ºF for about 30 minutes and BOOM!
 Homemade individual-serving apple pie in a snap!

 I served those hand pies warm out of the oven.
 Really – does it get any better than that??
 RancherMan and the grandkids gave it two thumbs up – DELICIOUS.